 The Amendment is effective retrospectively for annual periods beginning on or after January 1, 2022, in respect of contracts where the entity has not yet fulfilled all its obligations.
 Early application is permitted.
 Upon application of the Amendment, the entity will not restate comparative data, but will adjust the opening balance of retained earnings at the date of initial application, by the amount of the cumulative effect of the Amendment.
-The Group has not yet commenced examining the effects of the Amendment on the financial statements.
+Application of the Amendment is not expected to have a material effect on the Company's financial statements.